 Within the United States, courses must be taken at a four year, accredited college/university.
 For non-US programs, consultation with the Off-Campus Study Office is required to confirm transfer credit eligibility.
 Beginning with courses taken in the Summer 2014 term forward, students may apply for transfer credit approval for online or hybrid courses (excluding study abroad courses).
-No credit is transferred for courses with a professional focus such as accounting, business, marketing, communications, journalism, or physical education; bridge or winter session courses.
+Credit is only awarded for courses analogous to those in the Bowdoin curriculum.
+No credit is transferred for courses with a professional focus such as business, marketing, communications or journalism; bridge or winter session courses.
 Courses may not be taken Credit/Fail.

 Students may transfer a cumulative total of no more than four credits from study in any type of summer school program and eight credits (four credits per term) from study abroad.
 Students may apply a maximum of four* pre-matriculation course credits toward their Bowdoin degree from the following sources: Advanced Placement Program, International Baccalaureate Program, other approved International exams, and college credits for courses that were completed on a college campus, taught by college faculty, completed in a class with matriculated college students, and were not used to satisfy any high school graduation requirements. (*Students who matriculated prior to Fall 2013 are grandfathered under the rules they matriculated under and may apply eight pre-matriculation credits toward their Bowdoin degree.)